mediocregopher/blog.mediocregopher.com/_drafts/program-structure-and-composability.md

 an error: took too long` without also knowing which command is involved, and which endpoint is calling it?
 Very little.

-So many programs of this nature end up looking like this:
+Many programs end up looking like this:

 ```go
 func (app *App) httpEndpointA(rw http.ResponseWriter, r *http.Request) {